vpolaris/Podman-Vaultwarden/README.md

 - Token and password are automatically generated
 - Full automation process

-Podman can be used in almost all modern linux distribution even in [WSL2].Fedora like (CentOS, Red Hat) or Debian like (Ubuntu, Raspian) are well supported.
+Podman can be used in almost all modern linux distribution even in [WSL2].
+Fedora like (CentOS, Red Hat) or Debian like (Ubuntu, Raspian) are well supported.
 Running Bitwarden RS with its own web server make this solution highly portable and secure because you can run the container without root privileges.
 System administrators will appreciate the fact that the two services will be handled by systemd with all the capabilities associate to this init manager

 > the main goal is to build from scratch all the stuff under you eyes.
 > we pull image container direclty from well known repositories